Alexanderplatz demonstration: Background and preparations

 In early October 1989, East German authorities celebrated the 40th anniversary of the German Democratic Republic.
 At the same time, they had to face increasing protests across the country and a mass exodus of their citizens to West Germany via Hungary and the West German embassies in Prague and Warsaw.
 On 18 October, reformist members of the Politburo forced Erich Honecker to resign as the chair of the council of state and general secretary of the Socialist Unity Party (SED).
 He was replaced by the slightly less hardline Egon Krenz, who became the new party leader and the chair of the council of state a few days later.
 In his inaugural address, he used the term Die Wende (lit. turnaround) and promised political reforms.
 He later ordered the cessation of all police actions against protesters and reopened the previously closed border to Czechoslovakia.
 A few days later, on 23 October, more than 300,000 people joined the Monday demonstration in Leipzig, and many more at other protests throughout the country.

 The Alexanderplatz demonstration was the first officially permitted demonstration in East Germany that was organized by individuals and not by the authorities.
 The first idea for a demonstration on the Alexanderplatz in the center of the capital of East Germany came from actors and employees of theaters in East Berlin, who had been struck by the assaults on peaceful protesters by the Volkspolizei and the Stasi during the celebrations of the 40th anniversary of East Germany on 7 October 1989.
 On 15 October 1989 at 11 am, an assembly of actors and employees of theaters in East Berlin met at the Deutsches Theater and decided to hold a demonstration for democratization and against the East German government.
 It was not the first meeting as on 7 October, the 40th anniversary of the German Democratic Republic, actors of the Volksbühne had invited their colleagues to discuss the political situation.
 The application for a permit to hold a demonstration was submitted two days later to the authorities by Wolfgang Holz of the Berliner Ensemble.
 The application was met with confusion by the SED and Stasi who could not decide whether to ban, allow or subvert the planned demonstration.
 After long deliberations the authorities decided on 26 October to permit the demonstration.
 A list of speakers was prepared by the organizers, including representatives of the regime, members of the opposition and artists.
-After having permitted the demonstration authorities tried to subvert the demonstration by spreading rumors – rumors such as that the Friedrichshain hospital is scheduling extra shifts for their doctors, that the German Reichsbahn will transport agent provocateur to Berlin or that the protesters are planning to march toward the Brandenburg Gate at the Berlin Wall.
+After having permitted the demonstration authorities tried to subvert the demonstration by spreading rumors – rumors such as that the Friedrichshain hospital was scheduling extra shifts for their doctors, that the German Reichsbahn was transporting agent provocateurs to Berlin or that the protesters were planning to march toward the Brandenburg Gate at the Berlin Wall.
 At the same time the organizers hired marshals who would wear a yellow sash with the words "No violence!".